Baduit/Shim/README.md

 # Future
 - Hints/auto-completion more accurate.
-- Coloration of the binaries to differenciate them better.

 # Bugs
 If you find bugs tell me and I'll try to fix them when I have time.